-Furthermore, unattended enforcement services may be used for multiple purposes rather than simply the remote enforcement of parking regulations; services such as traffic monitoring and the collection of traffic information.
-More specifically, they can be used to inform the city's traffic policies through the video link function and integrated monitoring by TOPIS as well as the effectiveness analysis of installation locations.
+Furthermore, unattended enforcement services may be used for multiple purposes including such services as traffic monitoring and traffic data collection, rather than just the remote enforcement of parking regulations.
+More specifically, they can be used to inform the public of the city's traffic policies through the video link function and integrated monitoring by TOPIS, as well as to analyze the effectiveness of the installation locations.

 - TOPIS

 - Speed Enforcement Service

-- Related to reducing traffic accidents
+- Policies to reduce traffic accidents

 - Drive-by Parking Enforcement System

-5. Policy Objectives
+Policy Objectives

-The automated traffic enforcement services are provided through automated systems to identify vehicles violating the traffic laws and regulations using various imaging and automated recognition technologies.
-Ultimately, the services are aimed at preventing traffic accidents and ensuring traffic safety in a more efficient manner.
+The automated traffic enforcement services are provided through automated systems to identify vehicles which violate traffic laws and regulations using various imaging and automated recognition technologies.
+Ultimately, the services are designed to prevent traffic accidents and ensure traffic safety in a more efficient manner.

-By providing these services, the city seeks not only more efficient enforcement, but also fairer and more transparent enforcement.
+By providing these services, the city seeks not only more efficient - but also fairer and more transparent - enforcement.

-The agencies in charge of traffic enforcement can use such services to manage their manpower more efficiently.
-It can also facilitate the handling of other related work- such as the manual enforcement and issuance of parking tickets.
+The agencies in charge of traffic enforcement can use such services not only to manage their manpower more efficiently, but also to facilitate the handling of other related work- such as the manual enforcement and issuance of parking tickets.

-6. Main Policy Contents
+Main Policy Contents